BC Parks Mission and Mandate

 As a public trust, BC Parks’ mission is to protect representative

 and special natural places within the province’s Protected Areas

-System for world-class conservation, outdoor recreation, education
+System for world-class conservation, outdoor recreation, education and scientific study.

 BC Parks is committed to serving British Columbians and their